anju0001/pikvm-hat/README.md

 In the **gerber** directory you will find all files that are needed for production by a PCB factory.
 The directory contains all the single files but as well a ZIP file that you can upload to whatever PCB manufacturer you like.
 Most factories want you to upload the files as a ZIP archive.

+The file **assembly.jpg** in the root directory shows how to assemble the finished PCB.

 ## Assembly/BOM

 What you need to assemble this project: